matatk/landmarks/README.md

 2. Ensure you have all the required build tools with `npm install` (you will need [Node.js](https://nodejs.org/)).

-3. Run the tests build script to build one or all of the extensions:
+3. Run the tests and build script to build one or all of the extensions:

     `npm run build -- --browser (firefox|chrome|opera|all)`

-    The built versions of the extension are placed in the `build/<browser>/` directories and ZIP files for each will be created in the root of the checked-out repository.
+    The built versions of the extension are placed in `build/<browser>/` directories and ZIP files for each will be created in the root of the checked-out repository.

+	For more info on the build script, use `npm run build -- --help`.

 4. To load and use the extension locally in your browser...
     -   **Firefox:** either: